Heat Pump vs Central Air: Cost, Efficiency, and 2026 Economics

 Quick Answer

 A heat pump costs $4,000-$8,000 installed vs $4,000-$7,000 for central AC.
 But heat pumps replace both AC and heating, potentially saving $2,000-$10,000 on a separate furnace.
-The $2,000 federal tax credit for heat pumps (vs $600 for AC) further closes the gap.
+The federal Section 25C tax credit expired after December 31, 2025, so 2026 installs lean on state and utility rebates rather than the federal credit.

-True Cost Comparison: System Plus Tax Credits
+True Cost Comparison: System Plus Rebates

 | Cost Item | Central AC + Gas Furnace | Heat Pump (AC + Heat) |